 French colonists brought yogurt to Vietnam, and its popularity has expanded significantly.
 In Vietnam, yogurt is such a common dessert, and you can find yogurt in various places such as restaurants, coffee shops, and even on the plane.

 Which is the difference between Vietnamese yogurt and American yogurt?
-It is the inclusion of condensed milk in the Vietnamese recipe.
-Thanks to the condensed milk’s sweetness, the sour flavor of yogurt is balanced.
+It is because this dessert uses condensed milk.
+Thanks to this ingredient’s sweetness, yogurt’s sour flavor is balanced.

 The live active microorganisms in yogurt are responsible for converting milk into lactic acid and delivering the yogurt’s sour taste.
 Moreover, yogurt is rich in vitamin B, calcium, and trace minerals.

 The probiotics contained in yogurt also helps boost your digestive health.
 And you should also bear in mind that making yogurt at home enables you to control the sugar level and ensure you can enjoy the best quality yogurt.

 When you crave some nice sweet treats using avocados, you can try the Vietnamese avocado mousse ice cream.
 This frozen dessert is also a famous street food in Da Nang, one of the most attractive cities in Vietnam.